bowang-lab/simATAC/README.md

 ## Getting started

-We created a simATAC tutorial with examples and explanations about the provided functions and how to use them.
-This is a detailed document that introduces the main features of simATAC.
+simATAC tutorial is provided with examples and explanations about its functions and how to use them.
+This is detailed documentation that introduces the main features of simATAC.
 * [simATAC tutorial](https://github.com/bowang-lab/simATAC/blob/master/docs/tutorial.md)